-for all sequences $\seqn f$ in $\B(\Omega)_+$ such that $\sum_nf_n\in\B(\Omega)$.
-Notice that in principle, the inequality $\ma_c(\rho;f_1,f_2,\ldots) \ge 0$ is no longer valid while, of course, the inequality $\ma_c(\rho;f_1,f_2,\ldots) \le 1$ is still true.
 It may at first appear obvious that, upon buying separately each component of a given portfolio, the investment cost results higher, but considered more carefully, this is indeed correct only if the infinite sum $\sum_n\rho(f_n)$ corresponds to an actual cost, i.e only if such a strategy of buying separately infinitely many assets is feasible on the market.